Felipe VI: Education and military training

-Felipe attended school at Santa María de los Rosales, which his daughters both attended.
-Felipe attended high school at Lakefield College School in Ontario, Canada, and studied at the Autonomous University of Madrid, where he graduated with a degree in law; he also completed several courses in economics.
+From 1972 to 1984, Felipe attended school at Santa María de los Rosales, which his daughters both attended.
+Felipe attended high school at Lakefield College School in Ontario, Canada in September of that year, and studied at the Autonomous University of Madrid, where he graduated with a degree in law; he also completed several courses in economics.
 He completed his academic studies by obtaining a Master of Science in Foreign Service degree from the School of Foreign Service at Georgetown University in Washington, D.C., where he was the roommate of his cousin, Crown Prince Pavlos of Greece.

 As the heir to the throne, a carefully regulated and structured plan was laid out for Felipe's military training.
 In August 1985, a Royal Decree named Felipe as officer at the General Military Academy in Zaragoza.
 He began his military training there in September.
 He completed the first phase of his formation in October.
 In July 1986, he was promoted to Cadet Ensign.
 He was also named as Midshipman.
 In September 1986, he began his naval training at the Naval Military Academy in Marin (Pontevedra), joining the Third Brigade.
 In January 1987, he continued his naval training on board the training ship Juan Sebastián Elcano.